An Effective Method for Identifying Clusters of Robot Strengths

-By using the same MSPE criterion in both the LCT and TCL methods, their estimated numbers of clusters are quite close to each other (Table \ref{tab:simu_c}).
-The number of clusters in a model selected by the $\text{MSPE}_{\text{D}}$ criterion is further found to be smaller than the numbers of clusters in models selected by the $\text{MSPE}_{\text{P}}$ and $\text{MSPE}_{\text{Y}}$ criteria, which have similar performance in estimating the number of clusters.
-In the TCL method, the numbers of clusters in models selected by the MSPE criteria are shown to be noticeably larger than those in models selected by the corresponding MSPEB.
-Moreover, the $\text{MSPEB}_{\text{P}}$ produces the smallest number of clusters and both the $\text{MSPEB}_{\text{D}}$ and $\text{MSPEB}_{\text{Y}}$ have comparable numbers of clusters.
-As we can see, the number of clusters in model M1 is overestimated by all the model selection criteria and that in model M2 is overestimated by the MSPE criteria.
-Due to the relatively low proportion of separable robot strengths in model M2, the number of clusters is underestimated by the $\text{MSPEB}_{\text{D}}$ and $\text{MSPEB}_{\text{Y}}$ for $\sigma \geq 20.549$ and by the $\text{MSPEB}_{\text{P}}$ for $\sigma \geq 10.275$.
-This underestimate is attributed to a trade-off between the decrease of variance and the increase of bias in estimated robot strengths for the purpose of achieving the minimal $\text{MSPE}_{\text{D}}$, $\text{MSPE}_{\text{P}}$, or $\text{MSPE}_{\text{Y}}$.
+With the same MSPE criterion in both the LCT and TCL methods, their estimated numbers of clusters in Table \ref{tab:simu_c} are quite close to each other.
+The number of clusters in a model selected by the $\text{MSPE}_{\text{D}}$ criterion is further found to be smaller than those in models selected by the $\text{MSPE}_{\text{P}}$ and $\text{MSPE}_{\text{Y}}$ criteria, which have similar performance in estimating the number of clusters.
+In the TCL method, the numbers of clusters in models selected by the MSPEB criteria are shown to be noticeably smaller than those in models selected by the corresponding MSPE criteria.
+Moreover, the $\text{MSPEB}_{\text{P}}$ criterion produces the smallest number of clusters and both the $\text{MSPEB}_{\text{D}}$ and $\text{MSPEB}_{\text{Y}}$ criteria have comparable numbers of clusters.
+As we can see, the number of clusters in model M1 is overestimated by all the model selection criteria but that in model M2 is only overestimated by the MSPE criteria.
+Due to a relatively low proportion of sufficiently separated robot strengths in model M2, the number of clusters is underestimated by the $\text{MSPEB}_{\text{D}}$ and $\text{MSPEB}_{\text{Y}}$ criteria for $\sigma \geq 20.549$ and by the $\text{MSPEB}_{\text{P}}$ criterion for $\sigma \geq 10.275$.
+To achieve the minimal $\text{MSPE}_{\text{D}}$, $\text{MSPE}_{\text{P}}$, or $\text{MSPE}_{\text{Y}}$, this underestimation is attributed to the increase of biases and decrease of variances of estimated robot strengths.